QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/account.md

 * Brute forcing accounts is usually done if there is nothing else we can try, while fuzzing for default credentials is acceptable.

+Refer to use [Fuzzing](fuzzing.md) or [network authentification tools](/cybersecurity/red-team/s2.discovery/techniques/network/auth.md) such as hydra, which may also be used to brute force forms.

 * Try using `xxx+anything@xxx` to register multiple accounts with the 'same' address email `xxx@xxx`.
 It may be handy to 'farm' accounts.
 </div></div>